 Wooden greenhouses add a lot of visual appeal for home gardeners.
 A lot of the wooden greenhouses have a wood base, instead of your typical roll-up sides.
 The air ventilation occurs by opening the top windows instead.

-Some gardeners mostly use them for seed starting, others will grow full sized plants like tomatoes in them.
+Some gardeners mostly use wooden greenhouses for seed starting, others will grow full-sized plants like tomatoes in them.
 Our goal is to build one mostly for seed starting.

 Many wooden greenhouses will include raised beds on the edges which is build into the frame.

 Cedar Built Greenhouse with Raised beds and Shelves from Cedar Homestead

 A great place to get greenhouse plans is Hobby Greenhouse which offers pdfs.

 Gabriel Ash offers many great greenhouse designs and you can design your own!

 Cedar Homestead offers greenhouse kits like the one pictured above